izou3/MotelManagement/README.md

 }
 ```

-*DailyReport Model: describes a daily report for a given day which contains records of reservation and housekeeping for each room*
+**DailyReport Model**: describes a daily report for a given day which contains records of reservation and housekeeping for each room
 ```bash
 {
   YearID: